kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 Code coverage is analyzed in detail in its own anti-pattern section.
 In the present section however we will talk about code "severity" and how it relates to your tests.

-If you ask any developer to show you the source code of any application, he/she will probably open an IDE or code repository browser and show you the invididual folders.
+If you ask any developer to show you the source code of any application, he/she will probably open an IDE or code repository browser and show you the individual folders.

 ![Source code physical model](../../assets/testing-anti-patterns/source-code-physical.png)

 This representation is the physical model of the code.
 It defines the folders in the filesystem that contain the source code.
-While this hierachy of folders is great for working with the code itself, unfortunately it doesn't define the importance of each code folder.
+While this hierarchy of folders is great for working with the code itself, unfortunately it doesn't define the importance of each code folder.
 A flat list of code folders implies that all code components contained in them are of equal importance.

 This is not true as different code components have a different impact in the overall functionality of the application.
 As a quick example let's say that you are writing an eshop application and two bugs appear in production:

 1. Customers cannot check-out their cart halting all sales
 1. Customers get wrong recommendations when they browse products.

 Even though both bugs should be fixed, it is obvious that the first one has higher priority.
 Therefore if you inherit an eshop application with zero tests, you should write new tests the directly validate the check-out functionality rather than the recommendation engine.
-So even though the recomendation engine and the check-out process might exist on sibling folders in the filesystem, their importance is different when it comes to testing.
+So even though the recommendation engine and the check-out process might exist on sibling folders in the filesystem, their importance is different when it comes to testing.

 To generalize this example, if you work for some time in any medium/large application you will soon need to think about code using a different representation - the mental model.